Ruddickmg/heapz/README.md

 # Heapz

-This repo is a collection of heap/priority queue implementations
+A collection of heap/priority queue implementations

 ### Heap types